The Guild of All Souls is one of the Catholic Societies of the Church of England.

 Publications include prayer cards designed to help the sick, dying and bereaved, a small book of prayers for those sitting with the dying and a booklet to record wishes about the conduct of one's own funeral.

 Events include an annual day conference.
-Previous subjects have included: 'Caring for Bereaved Children and Young People', 'Reclaiming the Christian Funeral' and 'Pastoral Care of Families Bereaved by Suicide'.
+Previous subjects have included: 'Caring for Bereaved Children and Young People', 'Reclaiming the Christian Funeral', 'Pastoral Care of Families Bereaved by Suicide' and 'Pastoral Care of the Dying and Terminally Ill'.

 The Annual Requiem is held in November at the church of St Stephen, Gloucester Road, London.